-First Proposition: That the defendant acted knowingly; and Second Proposition: That the defendant, by force or threat of imminent force, carried from one place to another place; and Third Proposition: That when the defendant did so, he intended secretly to confine against [(his) (her)] will; and Fourth Proposition: That the defendant acted for the purpose of obtaining ransom from or from any other person. [or] Fourth Proposition: That was [(a child under the age of 13 years who was confined without the consent of [(his) (her)] parent or legal guardian) (a person with a severe or profound intellectual disability who was confined without the consent of [(his) (her)] legal guardian)]. [or] Fourth Proposition: That the defendant [(inflicted great bodily harm, other than by the discharge of a firearm), (committed)] upon [or] Fourth Proposition: That the defendant [(wore a hood, robe, or mask) (concealed his identity)]. [or] Fourth Proposition: That the defendant during the commission of the offense was armed with a dangerous weapon, other than a firearm. [or] Fourth Proposition: That the defendant during the commission of the offense was armed with a firearm. [or] Fourth Proposition: That the defendant during the commission of the offense personally discharged a firearm.
+· · · First Proposition: That the defendant acted knowingly; and Second Proposition: That the defendant, by deceit or enticement, induced to go from one place to another place; and Third Proposition: That when the defendant did so, he intended secretly to confineagainst [(his) (her)] will; and Fourth Proposition: That the defendant acted for the purpose of obtaining ransom from or from any other person. [or] Fourth Proposition: That was [(a child under the age of 13 years who was confined without the consent of [(his) (her)] parent or legal guardian) (a person with a severe or profound intellectual disability who was confined without the consent of [(his) (her)] legal guardian)]. [or] Fourth Proposition: That the defendant [(inflicted great bodily harm, other than by the discharge of a firearm), (committed)] upon [or] Fourth Proposition: That the defendant [(wore a hood, robe, or mask) (concealed his identity)]. [or] Fourth Proposition: That the defendant during the commission of the offense was armed with a dangerous weapon, other than a firearm. [or] Fourth Proposition: That the defendant during the commission of the offense was armed with a firearm. [or]